baileyl91/MS2_Pontypridd_Walking_Society/README.md

 **Google Map API Key**

-To enable to use the Google Map Api, we need to create our own keys.
+To enable to use the Google Map API, we need to create our own keys.

 1. Create a Google Account
 2. Go to Credential Page